dimitri-nicolo/calico/networking/multiple-networks.md

 You can use these labels to enforce policies on specific interfaces and networks using policy label selectors.

 >**Note**: Prior to {{site.prodname}} 3.0, if you were using Kubernetes datastore (kdd mode), the workload endpoint field and name suffix were always **eth0**.
 In 3.0, the value for workload labels may not be what you expect.
-Before creating policies targeting WorkloadEndpoints using the new labels, you should verify label values using the [View workload endpoints](#view-workload-endpoints) commands in the section that follows.
+Before creating policies targeting WorkloadEndpoints using the new labels, you should verify label values using the commands in [View workload endpoints](#view-workload-endpoints).
 {: .alert .alert-info}

 In this policy example, we use the selector field to target all WorkloadEndpoints with the network interface of, `cali1`.